Babesia and Lyme Disease: Symptoms & Treatment

 • Clindamycin plus quinine in selected cases

-Babesia Co-infection with Lyme Disease
+Babesia Co-Infection with Lyme Disease

 When Lyme treatment fails, Babesia is often part of the explanation.
-This parasite can hide behind Lyme disease, causing persistent symptoms that do not respond to standard Lyme antibiotics.

 Blood Transfusion Risk